 - updated the publication details (for example publication dates, file names and titles).

 - inserted the relevant details for your organisation (check to ensure you have inserted the required information.
 Fields where you can insert your own information are highlighted red and enclosed in brackets).

 - made any changes that are required to address the scope and complexity of your operations.

 - inserted your flying training syllabuses into Volume 5.

 - updated the list of amendments and revision history.

 CASA will accept your operations manual as an attached digital file (or through MAAT).
 You will also need to include the relevant application forms (see instructions for applying for a new flight approval or how to transition to the new rules if you are an operator who conducted flight training activities prior to 1 September 2014).

 Applications can be emailed to CASA at firstname.lastname@example.org

-If you experience any difficulties in editing the document, please contact CASA’s Permission Application Centre on 136 773 or submit an enquiry using our online form.
+If you experience any difficulties in editing the document, please contact our Client Service Centre on 131 757.